daniloefl/hfnum/README.md

 # number of maximum iterations to loop over when scanning for the correct eigenenergy
 Niter = 1000

-# stop criteria on minimization quantity (1e-10 is recommended
+# stop criteria on the energy
-F0stop = 1e-10
+F0stop = 1e-5

 # set velocity with which the self-consistent potentials are changed
 # 0.7 works well, but other numbers can be tried in case of divergence